abrignoni/ALEAPP/README.md

 ## Acknowledgements

-This tool is the result of a collaborative effort of many people in the DFIR community.
+This tool is the result of a collaborative effort of many people in the DFIR community..